sadiyakpr/Madhav-E-Commerce-Store-Performance-Analysis-Using-Power-BI/README.md

 This dashboard helps the e-commerce store understand its store better.
 It helps the store know their customers' preferences and shopping interests.
 The dashboard helps access their improvement area.
 The dashboard consists of a profit decomposition tree visual which explains the profit share based on category and sub-category of products sold.
-Negative sales profit indicates improvement areas to minimize the effects of negative profit.
+Negative sales indicate improvement areas to minimize the effects of negative profit.

 ### Steps followed